Assistant Head Teacher of LEA Primary School Dies Unexpectedly in His Sleep

 • His passing has drawn heartfelt condolences from the Nigeria Union of Teachers and the wider Abaji community

-Alhaji Mohammed Dan Masani, elder brother to the deceased and chairman of the Peoples Democratic Party (PDP) in the area, told our reporter on Saturday that his younger brother passed away around 12:32 am on Friday.
+Alhaji Mohammed Dan Masani, elder brother to the deceased and chairman of the Peoples Democratic Party (PDP) in the area, told journalists on Saturday, October 11, 2025, that his younger brother passed away around 12.32 am on Friday.

 Source: Getty Images